-I recently stepped into the room one afternoon and decided I was tired of the way it was set up and decided to move things around a little bit.
+I once stepped into my room in Brooklyn, New York one afternoon and decided I was tired of the way it was set up and decided to move things around a little bit.
 It was nothing major, I basically flipped things around, changed a few things, moved some stuff into new positions and that was good enough for me.

 I set up the room previously in such a way that a few items took up all the space, and I continually complained in my mind about the lack of space.
 Yet, when I decided to move things around, I created space for myself, saw the room in a totally different light, and appreciated it even more.